Hydrogen boilers: how they work and whether you need one

 When hydrogen can eventually be introduced into the gas network, it’s likely that it will be phased in, rather than switching from all natural gas to all hydrogen.
-The HyDeploy programme currently being run at Keele University is testing the effects of using a blend of hydrogen and natural gas.
+The HyDeploy programme run at Keele University tested the effects of using a blend of hydrogen and natural gas.
 With 20 percent hydrogen and 80 percent natural gas, no alterations would need to be made to the majority of UK boilers, so the change could come in almost instantly.
 Their current aim is to achieve this by 2025.

 Firstly, oxygen and hydrogen enter the main boiler unit.
 The hydrogen will come from the main gas supply when this is an option and the oxygen will come from the air.
 The gas inlet contains a valve that controls how much of each gas can enter the boiler.
 This is important as the amount of gas can impact the size of the flame.

 The hydrogen and oxygen gases are mixed together before being ignited in a catalytic burner.
 Hydrogen is more flammable than natural gas and so the burners on hydrogen boilers are specially designed so that the flames can be limited if too much gas is flowing through.
 A flame detection component is also required in a hydrogen-only boiler as hydrogen flames are invisible.

 3: The hot gases enter the heat exchanger